Infineon/mtb-example-btstack-freertos-battery-server/README.md

  2.0.0   | Major update to support ModusToolbox software v2.2 <br> This version is not backward compatible with ModusToolbox software v2.1
- 3.0.0   | Added OTA support, Updated to support  BTStack 3.0 3.1.0   | Quality of life changes <br> Added support for CY8CEVAL-062S2-LAI-4373M2 kit
+ 3.0.0   | Added OTA support, Updated to support  BTStack 3.0 3.1.0   | Quality of life changes <br> Added support for CY8CEVAL-062S2-LAI-4373M2 kit 3.2.0   | Update to support new dependency structure

 <br>